sierkov/daedalus-turbo/README.md

 - [Compilation](#compilation)

 # About
 Turbo is a high-performance C++ implementation of key Cardano Node components, originally designed to optimize full personal wallets (e.g., Daedalus).
 It focuses on efficient data consumption rather than data production, allowing for additional optimizations.
-Now, Turbo is evolving to support a broader range of use cases
+Now, the project is evolving to support a broader range of use cases.

 The technical approach is based on two key ideas:
 - Reducing network bandwidth usage through compression techniques.